Updated May 31, 2019

-If you’re concerned about how much ibuprofen you’re taking and the impact your Advil use is having on your health, it’s possible you may be struggling with a behavioral addiction to Advil.
-We’re here to help.
+If you’re concerned about how much ibuprofen you’re taking and the impact your Advil use is having on your health, we’re here to help.
 Call us at FHE Health.
 Our team of compassionate, experienced addiction experts is available to speak with you about your concerns— 24 hours a day, 7 days a week.